 Notice to U.S. Government End Users.
-The Software and Documentation are "Commercial Items," as that term is defined at 48 C.F.R. §2.101, consisting of "Commercial Computer Software" and "Commercial Computer Software Documentation," as such terms are used in 48 C.F.R. §12.212 or 48 C.F.R. §227.7202, as applicable.
-Consistent with 48 C.F.R. §12.212 or 48 C.F.R. §\$227.7202-1 through 227.7202-4, as applicable, the Commercial Computer Software and Commercial Computer Software and Commercial Items and (b) with only those rights as are granted to all other end users pursuant to the terms and conditions herein.
+The Software and Documentation are "Commercial Items," as that term is defined at 48 C.F.R. \$2.101, consisting of "Commercial Computer Software" and "Commercial Computer Software Documentation," as such terms are used in 48 C.F.R. \$12.212 or 48 C.F.R. \$227.7202, as applicable.
+Consistent with 48 C.F.R. \$12.212 or 48 C.F.R. \$\$227.7202-1 through 227.7202-4, as applicable, the Commercial Computer Software and Commercial Computer Software Documentation are being licensed to U.S. Government end users (a) only as Commercial Items and (b) with only those rights as are granted to all other end users pursuant to the terms and conditions herein.
 Unpublished-rights reserved under the copyright laws of the United States.
 Adobe Systems Incorporated, 345 Park Avenue, San Jose, CA 95110-2704, USA.
 For U.S. Government End Users, Adobe agrees to comply with all applicable equal opportunity laws including, if appropriate, the provisions of Executive Order 11246, as amended, Section 402 of the Vietnam Era Veterans Readjustment Assistance Act of 1974 (38 USC 4212), and Section 503 of the Rehabilitation Act of 1973, as amended, and the regulations at 41 CFR Parts 60-1 through 60-60, 60-250, and 60-741.
 The affirmative action clause and regulations contained in the preceding sentence shall be incorporated by reference.

-Adobe Press books are published by Peachpit, a division of Pearson Education located in Berkeley, California.
+Adobe Press books are published by Peachpit, a division of Pearson Education located in San Francisco, California.
 For the latest on Adobe Press books, go to www.adobepress.com.
-To report errors, please send a note to errata@ peachpit.com.
+To report errors, please send a note to errata@peachpit.com.
 For information on getting permission for reprints and excerpts, contact permissions@peachpit.com.

+Acquisitions Editor: Rebecca Gulick

+Writer: Russell Chun

+Development and Copy Editor: Stephen Nathans-Kelly

+Production Coordinator: David Van Ness

+Compositor: Danielle Foster

+Technical Reviewer: Keith Gladstien Keystroker: H. Paul Robertson

+Proofreader: Patricia Pane

-Acquisitions Editor: Rebecca Gulick Writer: Russell Chun Development and Copy Editor: Stephen Nathans-Kelly Production Coordinator and Compositor: Danielle Foster Technical Reviewer: Keith Gladstien Keystroker: H. Paul Robertson Proofreader: Liz Welch Indexer: Valerie Haynes Perry Cover Designer: Eddie Yuen Interior Designer: Mimi Heft
+Indexer: Valerie Haynes Perry

+Cover Designer: Eddie Yuen Interior Designer: Mimi Heft